Welcome from Birmingham, AL

 Personal Prayer ministry is available after the meal by the Magnificat Service Team.

 Confessions will be available at the end of the meal.

-Since the day is designed to speak to our hearts, free of distractions, it is respectfully requested that young children under the age of 14 not be in attendance.
+Since the day is designed to speak to the hearts of women, free of distractions, it is respectfully requested that young children under the age of 14 not be in attendance.

-Tickets must be purchased in advance to secure your reservation.
+Tickets must be purchased in advance.
 No tickets will be sold at the door.
-Your check will serve as your receipt.

 TICKETS ARE AVAILABLE:

-Online: Click on this link: November 4th Magnificat Prayer Breakfast
+Online: Click on this link: August 25 Prayer Breakfast

 Online payment is available for $16.00 (includes the convenience fee) using PayPal with a credit or debit card.
 You do not need to have a PayPal account.
 You may also purchase additional tickets for any guests you would like to bring to the meal.
 When your transaction is complete you may print your online ticket from your computer.